Your doctor or dentist will discuss your symptoms and examine your jaw. He or she will probably:

 Along with other nonsurgical treatments, these medication options may help relieve the pain associated with TMJ disorders:

 - Pain relievers and anti-inflammatories.
-If over-the-counter pain medications aren't enough to relieve TMJ pain, your doctor or dentist may prescribe stronger pain relievers.
-Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others), are a mainstay of treatment.
+If over-the-counter pain medications aren't enough to relieve TMJ pain, your doctor or dentist may prescribe stronger pain relievers for a limited time, such as prescription strength ibuprofen.

 - Tricyclic antidepressants.
-These medications, such as amitriptyline, used to be used mostly for depression, but now are sometimes used for pain relief.
+These medications, such as amitriptyline, are used mostly for depression, but in low doses, they're sometimes used for pain relief, bruxism control and sleeplessness.

 - Muscle relaxants.
-These types of drugs are sometimes used for a few days or weeks to help relieve pain caused by TMJ disorders.
+These types of drugs are sometimes used for a few days or weeks to help relieve pain caused by TMJ disorders created by muscle spasms.

 - Oral splints or mouth guards (occlusal appliances).
 Often, people with jaw pain will benefit from wearing a soft or firm device inserted over their teeth, but the reasons why these devices are beneficial are not well-understood.